Map is courtesy of Jeff's Maps -- my route is marked in blue.

 At the Magnetawan access take-out, I ran into that massive group that I saw on Daisy Lake.
 They were taking out on the dock.
 I stared in disbelief as a few of them were paddling an aluminum fishing boat (yes, you read that correctly...an aluminum fishing boat) up to the dock.
 Somehow, I had missed that when I had paddled past their campsite two days earlier.
 As they were unloading the very many items from this thing, my jaw dropped further when they pulled a canoe cart out.
 The use of canoe carts is prohibited in Algonquin because they rip up the portages.
 I chatted a bit with them and politely tried to inform them of this fact, but they didn't seem to care.
 In fact, in our short conversation, the man complained that Algonquin wasn't like camping in his home country of Romania and that the bears in Ontario were too mild.
 Apparently they aren't strong and aggressive like the ones in the Carpathian mountains.
 Sweet Jesus!

 This is the 17th trip report that I have written for this blog.
 As you are reading this, you might be thinking, "Geez, this guy complains a lot about other campers."
 I realize that I have done a lot of that in this report, but I simply could not believe what I had witnessed on this trip.
 I don't claim to be an expert backcountry canoeist, nor do I think that I should have the backcountry all to myself.
 In fact, I enjoy sharing the many mistakes and mishaps that occur during my trips; that's all a part of the fun.
 I believe that everyone should get out and enjoy the backcounty.
-It's beautiful and has an instant theraputic effect.
+It's beautiful and has an instant therapeutic effect.
 It is good for the soul.
 That is one of the reasons I spend the time to write this blog.
 I want to encourage people to try it and share my knowledge of doing the routes that I've done.
 BUT, I do try to practice low impact camping and maintain backcountry etiquette by being quiet on a busy lake, trying to leave the campsite in equal or better condition than how I found it and moving my canoe and gear off to the side on portages.
-At the very least, everyone should respect the rules of the parks and not bring in canoe carts and have more people than is allowed on a site.
+At the very least, everyone should respect the rules of the parks, not bring in canoe carts and not have more than the limit of people allowed on a site.

 I guess it was the perfect storm.
 People had been cooped up since early March, car camping at provincial parks was still under covid-lockdown, and it was the first really hot, nice weekend at the start of summer.
 People who normally might not get into the backcountry were doing so, and it really showed.
 So, if you are fairly new to canoe tripping, please keep in mind that you are sharing the space with others.
 As vast and remote as that space might feel, your actions have an impact.
 And if you want to party, stay in the backyard or wait until you can do so at a frontcountry camping site.
 I enjoy partying as much as the next guy (those that know me well, would laugh at that understatement); the backcountry is just not the place for it.